-- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse);

-• sexual violence and sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse.
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying). - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence and sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse.
 (Taken from KCSIE, 2022)

-Online behaviour
+Offsite behaviour

 The school takes its responsibility to set high expectations for pupil behaviour, including outside of school, very seriously.
 If unacceptable behaviour outside school, including online behaviour, is reported to a member of staff, they should inform a member of SLT and record their concerns on CPOMS.
-If a child's behaviour outside school is impacting on behaviour and relationships in school, or is bringing the school into disrepute, sanctions will be applied as necessary and parents will be contacted.
+If a child's behaviour outside school is causing harm to themselves or others, or is bringing the school into disrepute, sanctions will be applied as necessary, and parents will be contacted to create a support plan.
 If appropriate, outside agencies will be involved.